Mallorca travel guide

 Public spaces and services

-You must continue to observe the following rules regardless of your whereabouts in Spain:
+You should continue to observe the following rules regardless of your whereabouts in Spain:

-- obligatory use of face masks in enclosed public spaces and outdoors (see Use of facemasks)
+- obligatory use of face masks on public transport, in pharmacies, medical centres and care homes (see Use of facemasks)

 - wash your hands frequently and thoroughly and use hand sanitizer gel where soap and water is not available

 Spain will accept the UK’s COVID-19 vaccination record.
-If you are travelling with a printed PDF proof of vaccination status, it must date from 1 November to ensure that the certificate can be scanned successfully, if domestic certification is required.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 Use of face masks

-The use of face coverings is mandatory for anyone over the age of 6 years old on all forms of public transport in Spain and in many other indoor and outdoor public spaces, even when social distancing of 1.5 metres is observed.
+The use of face coverings is mandatory for anyone over the age of 6 years if you are in the following situations:

 Those with respiratory problems or those unable to wear a mask due to other health conditions or disabilities are exempt.
 More details are available from the Ministry for Health (in Spanish).